 If you’re picky about style or sizing, keep in mind that there are fewer options when it comes to hydronic heaters.
 The most common lengths range between 35 inches and 94 inches, and the length options in between are limited.

-While they excel in terms of energy efficiency, hydronic baseboard heating has a disadvantage when it comes to heat-up time and reaching your target temperature.
-On the bright side of that con, however, these systems provide a longer-lasting heat, remaining warm well after their thermostat is turned off.
+While hot water baseboard heaters excel in terms of energy efficiency, it has a disadvantage when it comes to heat-up time and reaching your target temperature.
+On the bright side however, these systems provide a longer-lasting heat, remaining warm well after their thermostat is turned off.

 Baseboard Heating Pros